Everything You Can Do In Your 20s To Maximize Fertility In Your 30s & Beyond

 If you want to maximize fertility in the near future, you're going to want to address these imbalances as early as possible, says Maizes, so talk to your doctor about the best ways to address the root cause of your condition.
 The good news: Making the dietary and lifestyle recommendations above will help in a big way.

 While some sexually transmitted diseases are obvious (think: gonorrhea, which often causes increased discharge and abdominal pain), others can fly under the radar with nearly no symptoms at all.
 Case in point: chlamydia.
-"Chlamydia is very subtle, but it can cause pelvic inflammatory disease—when you have enough inflammation that you get scarring in your fallopian tubes, which can lead to a physical blockage that makes you infertile," says Maizes.
+"Chlamydia is very subtle, but it can cause pelvic inflammatory disease," says Maizes.
+Enough inflammation can lead to scarring on the fallopian tubes, physical blockage, and trouble conceiving, she adds.